Amelia Campbell

 Amelia Campbell (born August 4, 1965) is a Canadian-born, American-raised actress.
 She was born in Montreal, Quebec, but grew up in Ithaca, New York.
 A stage and film actress, she has appeared in such films as The Paper, My Louisiana Sky, Single White Female, and Lorenzo's Oil.

 Personal life

 Campbell was born in Montreal but grew up in Ithaca, New York.
 She graduated from Syracuse University in 1988.
 She is married to Anthony Arkin (b.
-1967), younger brother of actor Adam Arkin.
+1967), son of Alan Arkin and younger brother of actor Adam Arkin.

 Career

 In 1990, Campbell played a small role in The Exorcist III.
 In 1992 she played roles in Single White Female and Lorenzo's Oil.
 She appeared in Ron Howard's film The Paper in 1994.
 In 1999 she played Patty the stage manager in Macbeth in Manhattan, which was filmed in one of New York City's historic theatres.